-3. Raise a Glass at Hops N’ Shine
+4. Raise a Glass at Hops N Shine

-Open since January 2019, Hops N’ Shine serves up craft and comfort to the Arlandria community.
+Hops N Shine serves up craft and comfort to the Arlandria community.
 The extensive drinks menu includes more than 50 beers on tap, from hoppy to malty to fruity, as well as an extensive moonshine selection.
 Pair your glass with a signature loaded grilled cheese.
 Build your own combo or choose from chef-designed creations such as the Eeezy Capreeze and the Herbalicious.
 Sweet-toothed diners can snack on the S’More Grilled Cheese, complete with graham cracker crusted white bread stuffed with marshmallow fluff, Nutella and mascarpone cheese.
 Take your feast to the backyard biergarten and bring your four-legged friend.

-Locals and Washington elite alike slide into booths to slurp spicy she-crab soup and crawfish etouffee at this neighborhood standby.
-And for good reason: RT’s is an institution, its New Orleans-inspired dishes earning it a spot on Open Table’s 50 Best Southern Restaurants in America 2018 and on Washingtonian’s Top 100 Restaurants list 15 years in a row.
+Locals and visitors alike slide into booths to slurp spicy she-crab soup and crawfish etouffee at this neighborhood standby.
+And for good reason: RT’s is an institution, its New Orleans-inspired dishes earning it a spot on Washingtonian’s Top 100 Restaurants list 15 years in a row.
 Dare to indulge in the Death by Gumbo, with shrimp, oysters, lump crab, crawfish tails and andouille sausage.

-5. Explore Four Mile Run Park + Farmers and Artisan Market
+7. Explore Four Mile Run Park + Farmers and Artisans Market

 Four Mile Run Park is home to a permanent wildlife sanctuary and Four Mile Run Creek, a popular fishing and bird-watching spot.
 It’s also where Four Mile Run Farmers and Artisans Market pops up every Sunday morning.
 This community-run market hosts small businesses, farmers and up-and-coming entrepreneurs selling artisanal foodstuffs, produce and crafts, often with a live music act onstage.
 Meander through on a Sunday morning to pick up anything from fresh pasta to fermented switchel to fruits and vegetables galore.

 Northside 10, sister restaurant of Old Town’s Southside 815, is an ideal watering hole for friends and family convening for a weeknight happy hour or dinner.
-Find American comfort food, from jalapeño-honey pulled chicken sandwiches to jambalaya pasta, served up in a laid-back setting.
-Watch a game with sports fans at the bar, settle into a booth or opt for the pup-friendly covered porch.
+Find American comfort food, from jalapeño-honey pulled chicken sandwiches to jambalaya pasta, served up in a laid-back setting, including a pup-friendly covered porch.

-This Himalayan-Nepalese hideaway has won rave reviews since its 2017 opening in Arlandria, including a coveted spot on the Washington Post’s Best Casual Restaurants round-up.
+This Himalayan-Nepalese hideaway has won rave reviews, including a coveted spot on the Washington Post’s Best Casual Restaurants round-up.
 Come for the golden-brown momos, steamed dumplings stuffed with yak or goat and accented with tomato sauce, and stay for the sikarni, a saffron and cardamom-spiced yogurt studded with pistachios.
 The complimentary sel roti (sweet rice bread) resting in a Dhaka-cloth-covered bowl makes for a delightful and delicious jump-start to your meal.

-Step into Silpancho’s brick-red home on Mount Vernon Ave. for your pick of Bolivian specialties, from the sopa de zapallo (pumpkin soup) to its name-sake dish, silpancho, a feast featuring steak Milanese atop rice and potatoes, decked out with diced peppers, tomatoes and red onions and topped off with fried eggs.
-The real star of the show are the jam-packed salteñas, a sweet-and-savory pastry encasing a stew of meat, olives, raisins and potatoes.
+Step into brick-red Silpancho’s House on Mount Vernon Ave. for your pick of Bolivian specialties, from the sopa de zapallo (pumpkin soup) to its name-sake dish, silpancho, a feast featuring steak Milanese atop rice and potatoes, decked out with diced peppers, tomatoes and red onions and topped off with fried eggs.
+The Washington Post writes, “You get the sense the world has been served up on a plate, just for you.”
+The real stars of the show, however, are the jam-packed salteñas, a sweet-and-savory pastry encasing a stew of meat, olives, raisins and potatoes.
 Don’t forget to add the green llajua salsa for a dash of color and heat.